jordestay/status/README.md

     - Click yes through the following popups
 5. Double click any command file to see the status light change
     - The command does not currently execute silently, a terminal window opens every time a command is clicked.
 These can be closed at any time.
+## Linux Setup
+If you are on Linux, you know what to do...
+Here is [some documentation](https://www.fit-iot.com/forum/viewtopic.php?f=175&t=6335&p=21219&hilit=linux#p21219) to get started on your DIY journey.
 ## Development
 ### Windows
 - Fetch serial port automatically on startup